NoHo, Manhattan: History

 Wealthy New Yorkers, including Astor and other members of the family, built mansions along this central thoroughfare.
-Astor built the Astor Library in the eastern portion of the neighborhood as a donation to the city.
+Astor built the Astor Library Building in the eastern portion of the neighborhood as a donation to the city.
 Alexander Jackson Davis designed eye-catching row houses called LaGrange Terrace (now Colonnade Row) for speculative builder Seth Geer.
 Geer built the houses for the development in 1833.
 The area became a fashionable, upper-class residential district, and when Lafayette Street was opened in the 1820s, it quickly became one of the most fashionable streets in New York.
 This location made the Gardens accessible to residents of nearby Broadway and the Bowery.
 The houses once contained such notable residents as the Astor family and the Vanderbilt family, in addition to authors Washington Irving, Charles Dickens, and William Makepeace Thackeray.
 U.S. President John Tyler was married in these houses.

 In the summer of 1838, the garden's owners opened a saloon for the staging of vaudeville comic operas.
 Later theatre managers expanded offerings to appeal to a wider range of patrons.
 By 1850, the rowdier crowds of the Bowery had mostly scared off the upper classes, and fewer people came to the Vauxhall Gardens.
 The theater buildings were demolished in 1855, and the gardens closed in 1859.

 Even so, wealthy New Yorkers lived here through the end of the 19th century.
 Editor and poet William Cullen Bryant and inventor and entrepreneur Isaac Singer lived in the neighborhood in the 1880s.
 By the 20th century, warehouses and manufacturing firms moved in.
 Consequently the elite moved to places such as Murray Hill, and the area fell into disrepair.
 The neighborhood became mainly a manufacturing district by the 1880s, especially around the relatively wide Bond Street.
 Terra cotta and brick "loft" buildings were among the new buildings being constructed in this time, and construction of such buildings continued into the 1890s, in the Greek Revival architectural style in homage to the mansions that formerly occupied the area.
 The demolition of upper-class buildings continued, and by 1902, the southernmost five mansions on Colonnade Row were demolished for the Wanamaker's Department Store annex.
 Most of the mansions on Bond Street, though, lasted through the 1930s.